Retroplaya135/Networkie_Network_Analysis_Pro/README.md

    - Scan for open TCP and UDP ports.

 2. **OS Detection**:
    - Guess the operating system of a target using TCP SYN fingerprinting (requires Scapy).
+For installing Scapy docs at https://scapy.net

 3. **SNMP Queries**:
    - Fetch SNMP data for additional insights (requires `pysnmp`).
 See docs at https://pypi.org/project/pysnmp/